-Acid Waste Piping: Pipes made out of material such as glass or polyvinylidene fluoride that is resistant to acid corrosion are used to carry away acidic waste in commercial applications such as laboratories, hospitals, and printing presses.
+Acid Waste Piping: Pipes made out of material such as glass or polyvinylidene fluoride that is resistant to acid corrosion, which are used to carry away acidic waste in commercial applications such as laboratories, hospitals and printing presses.

 Acrylic: A strong, durable thermoplastic that is used as a surface material for plumbing fixtures such as bathtubs and shower surrounds when combined with a fiberglass backing.
 Plexiglass shower doors are also made with acrylic.